datagistips/validator-cli/README.md

 	python validator-cli.py transform -d my_dir mapping.csv

-> Only data with the right structure will be transformed
+> ⚠️ Only data with the right structure will be transformed.
+Data with wrong structure will be ignored and noticed in the console.

 ## Log outputs